 - Partisan activity that supports or opposes specific political parties and/or candidates for public office

 - Work that has already happened or will be completed before funding would begin

 Alignment with MRG

-In addition to meeting our basic eligibility requirements above, organizations must be doing work that seeks long-term, systemic solutions and use community-centered, strategies and approaches that shift or build people power AND seek to dismantle oppression.
+In addition to meeting our basic eligibility requirements above, organizations must be doing work that seeks long-term, systemic solutions and use community-centered strategies and approaches that shift or build power and seek to dismantle oppression.

 - Building or shifting power

 Social change organizing addresses the root causes of critical social justice issues by bringing people together and building their power to change political, social and economic systems that perpetuate injustice.
 Social change organizing is a relative term and it takes different forms in different communities.
 No matter the community, however, social change organizing almost always involves some form of leadership development, base building, and collective action.